coconut2015/agg-tutorial/README.md

 produce very high quality 2D images.
 There are many projects use it as the backend engine.

-This tutorial was created because AGG was somewhat difficult to use.
+This tutorial was created because AGG is somewhat difficult to use.
 One basically has to look at other open source projects (e.g. matplotlib) to figure out how to use some of its functionalities.